Mersharch/GigSama-Db-Ai/README.md

 This project is a web application designed to aid users in generating Entity relationship diagrams.
 The application leverages modern web technologies to provide a responsive and user-friendly experience.

+## Live Project

+You can view the live project at [Live Project Link](https://gig-sama-db-ai.vercel.app/).

 ## Technology Choices

 ### Frontend